vedxyz/leetcode-solutions/README.md

 - This is a misleading question but basically rather than removing a node, you shift every element after it up by one.
   So it is more like *effectively* deleting a node.

+### Q238 - Product of Array Except Self

+- The intuition here is to build a *running array*.
+In fact, build it from both left and right.
+  Notice that for each index, you can use the running products to get the result.
+  To build the arrays, you start traversing from the left, and then from the right, multiplying the previous product with the previous missing item.
+  To generalize, a *running array* may be described as an array that contains the result up to that point, and the next index can be obtained by modifying the previous index.
+- You can use the output array as a space to build a running array, and use a single variable to hold the other running product, to achieve constant space.

 ### Q257 - Binary Tree Paths